bluehalo/ngx-leaflet/README.md

 ```

 The benefit of this approach is it's a bit cleaner if you're interested in adding some reusable capability to the existing leaflet map directive.
-This is how the ```@asymmetrik/angualr2-leaflet-draw``` and ```@asymmetrik/angualr2-leaflet-d3``` packages work, so you can use them as references.
+This is how the ```@asymmetrik/ngx-leaflet-draw``` and ```@asymmetrik/ngx-leaflet-d3``` packages work, so you can use them as references.

 ### A Note About Markers
-If you use this component in an Angular 2 project and your project uses a bundler like Webpack, you might run into issues using Markers on maps.
+If you use this component in an Angular.io project and your project uses a bundler like Webpack, you might run into issues using Markers on maps.
 The issue is related to how Leaflet manipulates the image URLs used to render markers when you are using the default marker images.
 The url manipulation is done at runtime and it alters the URLs in a way that breaks their format (this happens regardless of if you're using a file-loader or a url-loader).
 The demo contained in this project demonstrates how to get around this problem (at least in a Webpack environment).